ntampakas/diamond-io/dio/README.md

 cargo install --features debug --path .
 ```

-### Run
+### Run AddMul

-Execute the end-to-end workflow from obfuscation to evaluation:
+Execute the end-to-end workflow from obfuscation to evaluation for AddMul circuit:

 ```
 dio run-bench \